Group Code of Conduct

 As part of its compliance education endeavors, the UACJ Group has posted the Group Code of Conduct on the intranet and distributes abridged editions that all executives and rank-and-file employees can keep with them at all times.
-In fiscal 2017, department-level seminars on the Group Code of Conduct were held for employees of UACJ, 30 Group companies in Japan, and 22 of 31 Group companies overseas.
+In fiscal 2018, department-level seminars on the Group Code of Conduct were held for employees of UACJ, 30 Group companies in Japan and 26 Group companies overseas.
 Afterward, the president of each company pledged to the President of UACJ in writing that they would uphold the Group Code of Conduct.

 Through regular, ongoing measures such as these, UACJ Group strives to ensure sound compliance awareness and understanding of legal provisions throughout its organization.

 Internal Reporting System (Corporate Ethics Consultation System)